 Wistful, imaginative Bradbury at his best.
 Packed with insightful and smile-inducing quotes.

-A story about humans arriving on Mars and making the same mistakes all over again.
-Martians existed there previously, but have mysteriously disappeared.
-The humans trouble themselves little over this fact, and begin their crusade of commercial interests, steamrolling an ancient civilization, establishing atomic bomb depots and hot-dog stands. (ok, maybe the latter isn’t quite in the same league as the former, but I needed a list).
+A story about humans arriving on Mars and making the same mistakes made on Earth all over again.
+Martians existed here previously, but have mysteriously disappeared.
+The humans trouble themselves little over this fact, and begin their crusade of commercial interests: steamrolling an ancient civilization, establishing atomic bomb depots, and building hot-dog stands. (ok, maybe the latter isn’t quite of the same significance as the former two, but I needed a list).

 The story follows the crisis of conscience within one man, Captain Wilder, as he ponders whether what they’re doing on Mars can be right.
 The majority have no problems, so why should he?
 What is his conscience against the will of a majority, he wonders?

 The story leads down an inquisitive and interesting path, delving into conversations on humanity, religion, and nature.
-They speak about the epochs of humanity: the move from a society based on Faith, to a society based on Darwin and Huxley, and realised the two didn’t mix.
-Stopped working with nature.
-And then we were left with whatever we have now, destined only to bring it to other innocent, unsuspecting planets.
+They speak about the epochs of humanity: the move from a society based on Faith, to a society based on Darwin and Huxley, and their incompatibilities.
+How humanity stopped working with nature.
+And then we were left with whatever we have now, destined to curse other innocent, unsuspecting planets.

-What’s interesting about the Martians is that they create a society that perfectly blended religion and science, each enriching the other.
+What’s interesting about the Martians, though, is that they create a society that perfectly blended religion and science, each enriching the other.
 I’m not religious, but the idea is interesting, and not one I’ve come across in science fiction before.